kadena-community/kadena.js/packages/libs/react-ui/src/styles/README.md

 ```

 This functions enables to add specific styles specifiying a breakpoint, its best
-ilustrated in with an example
+illustrated in with an example

-The usage is stright forward, but should be outside the atoms
+The usage is straight forward, but should be outside the atoms

 ```ts
 style([